onlinejudge95/tutorial-python-microservice-tornado/README.md

 Implement `SQLAddressBookDB.get_all_addresses()` function in `addrservice/addressbook_db.py` and its test in `tests/unit/addressbook_db_test.py`.
 Generate and examine the code coverage report.

 **Bonus Problem:** Hook `SQLAddressBookDB` to `asyncpg` or any other SQL DB connector.

+## Microservice

+File `addrservice/servive.py` has REST microservice post, get, put, delete functions for address.
+This file is indpendent of any web service framework.
+While it appears simple because there is only one data store, but in reality a service can interact with multiple data sources and other services (such as auth).
+Defining a service interface without mixing nitty-gritty of a web service framework not just prevents perculation of chosen framework dependencies across the system, but also this layered approach makes it easy to isolate bugs.

+Having an in-memory database facilates better integration testing because asserts can test the state of the database.
+Integration tests for service are in `tests/integration/addressservice_test.py`.